banramlo/banramlo.github.io/_posts/2021-05-12-Semidefinite programming.md

 The program above is equivalent with the program below if $X = V^TV$.
+Notice that there is such an $V$ because $X$ is positive semidefinitive.
 Notice that If $V$ $=$ $\begin{pmatrix} v_1, v_2, \cdots, v_n\end{pmatrix}$ then $X$ $=$ $\begin{pmatrix} \<v_1, v_1\> & \<v_1, v_2\> & \cdots \\\ \vdots &   & \ddots & \vdots \\\ \cdots & \cdots & \<v_n, v_n\> \end{pmatrix}$.
 This program is so-called vector program because it has vector as variables.